ConnorMatthews/ConnorMatthews.github.io/README.md

 3. Choose one of the themes with the green ‘Select Theme’ button.
 4. View your site.
 It should now have the chosen theme.
 It may take a few moments for the changes to take place.
 5. Go to your repository, you should see a new file called \_config.yml.
 This is a YAML (YAML Ain't Markup Language) file.
 YAML is a language Jekyll uses for some site configuration options.
-6. Add a new line to the file as follow, 'title: Resume'.
+6. Add a new line to the file as follows, 'title: Resume'.

 ## Concluding Remarks
 You should now know everything you need to format a resume with Markdown and host it online with GitHub pages.
 If you want to go further with this topic, an interesting thing to do would be to use a custom Jekyll theme for your site rather than one of the GitHub defaults.